pepijndevos/pepijndevos.github.com/_posts/2023-02-25-running-julia-on-the-lego-robot-inventor-hub.markdown

 * Compile Julia into ARM machine code
 * Link the machine code into an .mpy library
-* Run said library on PrBricks
+* Run said library on PyBricks

 ### Run native code on PyBricks